Learn more about the training opportunities within the core rotation in consultation.

 Integrated care track

-The Primary Care rotation fulfills requirements in the core areas of intervention and consultation and includes individual and family therapy, parent training in behavior management, clinical assessment, and consultation with families, primary care pediatricians, and pediatric residents.
+The Primary Care rotation fulfills requirements in the core areas of intervention and consultation and includes individual and family therapy, parent training in behavior management, clinical assessment, and consultation with families, primary care pediatricians, school personnel and pediatric residents.

 This rotation is based at the Cobbs Creek Primary Care location.